Is it possible your husband watches porn?

 It does a really great job of explaining what your responsibility is, what others’ responsibilities are, and how you can peacefully and Biblically draw a firm line where it needs to be.

 You can find Boundaries: When to Say Yes, How to Say No to Take Control of Your Life on Amazon or pretty much wherever books are sold.
-(It’s pretty popular)
+(It’s very good!)

 6. Find Accountability